 Finally, in 1986, the ruins were acquired for restoration.
 In 1991 Neemrana Fort - Palace opened its doors with the nobility of its façade raised, and just 15 liveable rooms.
 In 2000 Neemrana won the Intach-Satte award for restoration & tourism for ‘being the foremost example of how we can pick architectural treasures from the national dustbin and turn them around...
 Neemrana has become synonymous with ‘restoration for re-use.’
 In 2004, Neemrana was nominated for the Aga Khan Award.

-By 2008, Neemrana Fort-Palace was finally ready with 72 rooms/suites and rampart gardens .
+By 2008, the exquisite resort near Delhi was finally ready with 72 rooms/suites and rampart gardens.
 An additional wing now houses the pool and health spa, an amphitheatre, the hanging gardens with a salon, a restaurant with a roof-top garden and conference rooms and many special suites.

 What was once a grand ruin, now stands resplendent.
-This little booklet is your guide to the flagship Neemrana non-hotel Hotel.
+This little booklet is your guide to the flagship Neemrana non-hotel Hotel near Delhi.

-Neemrana not only strive to revive and restore the heritage structure but it also generate jobs and economic reforms for locals by hiring local peoples.
+Neemrana not only strives to revive and restore the heritage structure but it also generates jobs and economic reforms for locals by hiring local people.